Björk

 Björk starred in the 2000 Lars von Trier film Dancer in the Dark, for which she won the Best Actress Award at the 2000 Cannes Film Festival, and was nominated for the Academy Award for Best Original Song for "I've Seen It All".
-Biophilia was marketed as an interactive app album with its own education program.
 Björk has also been an advocate for environmental causes in Iceland.
-A retrospective exhibition dedicated to Björk was held at the New York Museum of Modern Art in 2015.
+A retrospective exhibition dedicated to Björk was held at New York's Museum of Modern Art in 2015.